 The art of construction of stone unit bonded together with mortar is called stone masonry.
-The strength of stone masonry depends upon the types of stones of the mortar used.

-General Principle to be Considered in Stone Masonry:
+General Principle in Stone Masonry:

 The following point should be considered while supervising the stone masonry.